 At the main castle’s courtyard, you will be able to get tickets to one or more paid attractions.
 The paid attractions include:

 - Two castles tours (there is a separate charge for each one)

 - Castle Tower

 I recommend having an idea on which of these attractions you want to purchase and how much the “package” you want is going to cost.

 But, you do not have to pay to see the castle’s five courtyards, the bear moat, the huge gardens and the excellent viewing platforms which afford views of the entire town.
 If you are on a strict budget, visit the castle anyway!

-The Baroque Garden was founded in 17th century.
+The Baroque Garden was founded in the 17th century.
 It is situated on the rise and the slope adjacent to the complex of castle buildings on the last courtyard.
-At the garden, you can admire flowerbeds, fountains and the Revolving Theater (covered when bot is use).
+At the garden, you can admire flowerbeds, fountains and the Revolving Theater (covered when not in use).

 Views from the Castle